This Moroccan dish is a flavorful, savory dish slow-cooked to perfection in a tagine - the traditional cooking dish of North Africa.

 There was a beautiful harmony in Morocco between Muslim and Jewish cultures, and Morocco remains one of Israel's top trading partners regionally.
 Although many have left the Moroccan region, the traditions remain.
 Many Jewish people enjoy a Moroccan fish dish as a part of Rosh Hashanah or their weekly Shabbat meals every Friday evening.
 A Shabbat feast mainly consists of fish and bread, soup, and dessert.

 Chermoula is a famous marinade used in North African cooking and is popular in cities like Morocco, Tunisia, Algeria, and Libya.
-It's traditionally used on seafood and fish but is also tasty on other meats, like lamb, chicken, or even in vegan recipes as a vegetable marinade.
+It's traditionally used on seafood and fish but is also tasty on other meats, like lamb, chicken, or even in vegan recipes (for example in chickpea tagine) as a vegetable marinade.
 The recipe varies by region, but it usually contains cumin, garlic, cilantro, oil, salt, and lemon juice.
 In Morocco, it often contains saffron, paprika, and dried parsley.

 You could use a variety of fish in this recipe.
 Whitefish is mild enough to give an excellent result and let the other flavors shine through.
 Tilapia, halibut, cod, grouper, or sea bass are all delicious options!
 It's best to find thicker fillets that are strong enough to not fall apart during the slow simmer process.